rbaluja/rbaluja.github.io/_pages/research.md

   that migration can be a valuable form of adaptation.
 Its value and responsiveness to different policy levers are open empirical questions.
-To provide answers, I specify and estimate a dynamic life-cycle model of migration within Mexico, with individuals aware of a non-stationary and spatially heterogeneous climate.
+To provide answers, I specify and estimate a dynamic life-cycle model of migration within Mexico, with an estimated portion of the population aware of a non-stationary and spatially heterogeneous climate.
 Estimation makes use of a rich sample of life histories, covering the years 1950-2019, and follows a nested full-solution pseudo-maximum likelihood routine.
 I combine the estimated model with full-count census data to simulate